iamaldren/MessagingAPI/README.md

 ### Integration Test

-The integration test is under /src/test/java/com/aldren/messaging/AppTest.java.
+The integration tests are under the class in /src/test/java/com/aldren/messaging/AppTest.java.

 The tests are using an embedded mongodb for database related actions.
-Mocking the data is being avoided for the integration testing, so the test will cover end-to-end process.
+Mocking the data is being avoided for integration testing, so the test will cover the end-to-end process in the code (including the write/read functions for the database).

 ### Unit Test

-The unit test is under /src/test/java/com/aldren/messaging/unit/*
+The unit test classes are under /src/test/java/com/aldren/messaging/unit/*

-The tests are using Mockito to mock the data needed, and focuses more on the logic behind every function/method.
+The tests are using Mockito to mock the data needed, and focuses more on the logic behind every class function/method.

 ## Mongodb collections